cagintunc/331_final_project/README.md

 2. **gzip**: For handling gzipped files (bundled with Python's standard library).
 3. **shutil**: For managing files and directories (bundled with Python's standard library).
 4. **subprocess**: For running system commands (bundled with Python's standard library).
+5. **json**: For reading and writing JSON data, often used in configuration files and structured data management (bundled with Python's standard library).
+6. **os**: Provides functionalities for interacting with the operating system, such as file path manipulations and environment management (bundled with Python's standard library).

 ### How It Works